Not many people know that lacquer is used to make art pieces. Can you tell us more about this material and how do you use it?

 Layered Form 2, 2004, Urushi, gold leaf, earth powder, 22” x 19” x 7”(h) – View his works

 Your work is practically constructing itself in two years time, using raw lacquer and grated diatomaceous earth.
 Do you make interventions during this time, what can you tell us about the process?

 In my production process, I start with a base form of plaster (gypsum), and the rice glue is applied on the surface of the plaster, and then build up successive layers of Shitaji (base coat) which is the mixture of finely grated diatomaceous earth and lacquer on the outside.
 Only one thin layer (o.5 mm) can be applied each day per piece, as lacquer takes time to dry and harden.
-Eventually I remove the plaster base, which leaves an interior void.
+Eventually, I remove the plaster base, which leaves an interior void.
 I then coat the interior of the vessel and apply the gold leaf.
 To create the depth, additional seven or eight layers of brownish clear lacquer are applied.
-After I finish the interior, another many layers are added on the outside.
+After I finish the interior, other many layers are added on the outside.
 The weight is about 20kg for the large pieces.

-When I was creating the layered series, I was always working from 3am to 6am, because I was feeling sacred in the tranquility of the night.
-I could feel that these three elements: lacquer, environment and the human being were connected tightly and it was truly hours of bliss for me.
+When I was creating the layered series, I was always working from 3am to 6am because I was feeling sacred in the tranquility of the night.
+I could feel that these three elements: lacquer, environment, and the human being were connected tightly, and it was truly hours of bliss for me.
 So I haven’t felt any difficulty when I was making the layered forms for two years.

 Seeds of Layered Form, 2004, Urushi, gold leaf, earth powder, 11” x 6” x 6”(h), each.
 Photo by Takahashi, Noboru – View his works

 We know that you draw inspiration from nature, your works being organic and reflecting natural forms, but what keeps you going?